isomerpages/pa-cdcvouchers-v2/_merchants/Merchants' FAQ.md

     </table>

 <p>In case of enquiries, please contact our hotline at 6225 5322.
-				The operating hours of our hotline are:</br>
+				The operating hours of our hotline are:</p>
-● 8am to 6pm, Mondays to Sundays, except Public Holidays (PH) </br>
+<p>● 8am to 6pm, Mondays to Sundays, except Public Holidays (PH) </p>
-● 8.00 am to 1.00 pm on eve of the 3 public holidays, namely New Year, Chinese New Year and Christmas
+<p>● 8.00 am to 1.00 pm on eve of the 3 public holidays, namely New Year, Chinese New Year and Christmas
   </p>
 </div>
 	</li>